Battle of Buxar (1764): Epic War That Shaped India's Future

 ConsequencesSolidified British control over Bengal, paved the way for British dominance in India

-Importance of the battle in Indian history
+Importance of the battle of Buxar in Indian history

 For what reason is this battle so significant?
 The aftereffects of the Battle of Buxar had long-term outcomes.
 It was a tactical success for the English and a political and financial triumph that prepared for their command over huge regions.
 The English got the Diwani rights, permitting them to collect revenue from significant pieces of India.
 This gave them the monetary muscle to grow and combine their standard further.